-- •Southeastern is the third largest university in Louisiana, offering 75 undergraduate, graduate, and doctoral degree programs. - •Southeastern's classes are small in size, interaction is high, and faculty, not graduate students, teach 99 percent of classes. - •Southeastern also is the second largest provider of distance education among Louisiana universities. - •Southeastern's beautifully renovated historic Columbia Theatre for the Performing Arts, located in downtown Hammond and built in 1928, is the northshore home to the Louisiana Philharmonic Orchestra. - •Fanfare, Southeastern's annual festival of the arts, humanities and sciences, is a month long gala cultural feast offering some of the best in dance, exhibits, films, jazz, lectures, music, and theater. - •Another important benefit provided by Southeastern is the textbook rental system.
+- •Southeastern is the third largest university in Louisiana, offering 76 undergraduate, graduate, and doctoral degree programs. - •Southeastern's classes are small in size, interaction is high, and faculty, not graduate students, teach 99 percent of classes. - •Southeastern's beautifully renovated historic Columbia Theatre for the Performing Arts, located in downtown Hammond and built in 1928, is the Northshore home to the Louisiana Philharmonic Orchestra. - •Fanfare, Southeastern's annual festival of the arts, humanities and sciences, is a month long gala cultural feast offering some of the best in dance, exhibits, films, jazz, lectures, music, and theater. - •Another important benefit provided by Southeastern is the textbook rental system.
 Southeastern is the only university in Louisiana, and one of just a few in the nation where you can rent, not buy, your textbooks.

-UNIVERSITY ACADEMIC CALENDAR SUMMER 2009
+UNIVERSITY ACADEMIC CALENDAR SUMMER 2010

-May 19-June 2

-June 2

-Summer Interim Classes - All fees for interim classes must be paid by the first interim class meeting cancel their enrollment by 6:00 p.m.
+May 18-June 1 Summer Interim Classes - All fees for interim classes must be paid by the first interim class meeting